TPG Shares Dive 5% After Downgrade

 “The main driver of the business form here is therefore the potential merger with VHA which makes strategic and financial sense but not without its challenges given the government’s 5G ban on Huawei.”

-The proposed merger is pending regulatory approval, and is set to create a $15 telco powerhouse, intensifying competition against Telstra and Optus.
+The proposed merger is pending regulatory approval, and is set to create a $15 billion telco powerhouse, intensifying competition against Telstra and Optus.